huggingface/accelerate/docs/source/usage_guides/distributed_inference.md

     output = model(*args)
 ```

-When finished all the data will be on the CPU on each process for convenience:
+When finished all the data will be on each GPU for convenience:

 ```{python}
 print(output)